fl0ppy-d1sk/bunkerized-mariadb/README.md

 If set to something (not blank), all LOAD DATA, SELECT ...
 INTO and LOAD FILE() statements will only work if the files are in this path.

 # TODO
+- change log file path
+- add ROOT_METHOD "both"
+- custom SQL
+- custom CNF
-- Improve documentation
+- improve documentation
 - automatic backup
-- detect injections
+- detect injections ?
 - data at rest encryption
 - fail2ban
 - compile mariadb from sources with security flags